aprbw/EpochAndBatches/README.md

 Simple, minimalist, spartan, lightweight, single-class deep learning experiment tracker.
 Also, library agnostic.

+* no installation.
+Just put the .py file in your project.

-* no docs, tutorial, or supports
+* no docs, tutorial, or supports (I got a sample code though...)

 * does not automate runs